 applications

-LiFi can help in places where WiFi signals are weak or cause problems/LiFi can shine where WiFi struggles.
+LiFi can help in places where WiFi signals are weak or cause problems.
 In hospitals, it doesn’t interfere with medical equipment.
 On airplanes, it offers secure, fast internet without affecting pilot communications.
 Underwater, LiFi’s light-based signals travel better than radio waves and can help control autonomous underwater vehicles used by the military or send signals to divers.
 At home and in offices, it can provide faster and more reliable connections, especially in crowded neighbourhoods or busy office buildings.

 Find more information on the applications of LiFi can be found on our Applications page.